Applying for an Eisenhower Library Card

 Residents of Norridge and Harwood Heights

-Apply for an Online Library Card
+Apply for a Library Card Online

 If you are a resident of Norridge or Harwood Heights age 13 or older, you can instantly get an online-only library card that grants access to Eisenhower’s collection of ebooks, audiobooks, and other digital materials.
 You’ll also be able to take advantage of our online research databases and learning resources.